Causal normalizing flows: from theory to practice: Introduction

 \section{Introduction}

 Deep learning is increasingly used for causal reasoning, that is, for finding the underlying causal relationships among the observed variables (\emph{causal discovery}), and answering \emph{what-if} questions (\emph{causal inference}) from available data~\citep{pearl2009causality}.
 Our focus in this paper is to solve causal inference problems using only observational data and (potentially partial) knowledge on the causal graph of the underlying structural causal model (SCM).
-This is exemplified in \cref{fig:preliminaries}, where we estimated the (unobserved) red and yellow distributions using our proposed framework, \emph{solely from the blue distribution and partial information about the causal graph.}
+This is exemplified in \cref{fig:preliminaries}, where \replace{1}{we estimated}{our proposed framework is able to estimate} the (unobserved) \add{1}{causal effect of externally intervening on the sensitive attribute (}red and yellow distributions\add{1}{)}{ using our proposed framework}, \emph{\add{1}{using\,}solely \replace{1}{from the}{observed data} \add{1}{(}blue distribution\add{1}{)} and partial information about the causal \replace{1}{graph}{relationship between features}}.

-In this context, previous works have mostly relied on different deep neural networks (DNNs)---\eg, normalizing flows (NFs)~\citep{NasrEsfahany2023CounterfactualIO,9815055,pawlowski2020deep}, generative adversarial networks (GANs)~\citep{kocaoglu2018causalgan,Xia2022NeuralCM}, variational autoencoders (VAEs)~\citep{karimi2020algorithmic,Yang2020CausalVAEDR}, Gaussian processes (GPs)~\citep{karimi2020algorithmic}, or denoising diffusion probabilistic models (DDPMs)~\citep{Chao2023InterventionalAC}---to iteratively estimate the conditional distribution of each observed variable given its causal parents, thus using an independent DNN per observed variable.
+In this context, previous works have mostly relied on different deep neural networks (DNNs)---\eg, normalizing flows (NFs)~\citep{DBLP:conf/aaai/Balgi0D22,NasrEsfahany2023CounterfactualIO,9815055,pawlowski2020deep}, generative adversarial networks (GANs)~\citep{kocaoglu2018causalgan,Xia2022NeuralCM}, variational autoencoders (VAEs)~\citep{karimi2020algorithmic,Yang2020CausalVAEDR}, Gaussian processes (GPs)~\citep{karimi2020algorithmic}, or denoising diffusion probabilistic models (DDPMs)~\citep{Chao2023InterventionalAC}---to iteratively estimate the conditional distribution of each observed variable given its causal parents, thus using an independent DNN per observed variable.
 Hence, to predict the effect of an intervention in the causal data-generating process, these approaches fix the value of the intervened variables when computing the new value for their children.
-However, they may also suffer from error propagation---which worsens with long causal paths---and a high number of parameters, which is addressed in practice with ad-hoc parameter amortization techniques~\citep{pawlowski2020deep,9815055}.
+However, they may also suffer from error propagation---which worsens with long causal paths---and a high number of parameters, which is addressed in practice with ad-hoc parameter amortization techniques~\citep{pawlowski2020deep}.
 Moreover, several approaches also rely on implicit distributions~\citep{kocaoglu2018causalgan,pawlowski2020deep,Chao2023InterventionalAC,Sanchez2022DiffusionCM}, and thus do not allow evaluating the learnt distribution.

 In contrast, and similar to~\citep{pmlr-v130-khemakhem21a, SnchezMartn2021VACA, zevcevic2021relating, Sanchez2022DiffusionCM}, we here aim at learning the full causal-generating process using a single DNN and, in particular, using a \emph{causal normalizing flow}.
 To this end, we first theoretically demonstrate that causal NFs are a natural choice to approximate a broad class of causal data-generating processes~(\cref{sec:identifiability}).
 Then, we design causal NFs that inherently satisfy the necessary conditions to capture the underlying causal dependencies~(\cref{sec:designing}), and introduce an implementation of the do-operator that allows us to efficiently solve causal inference tasks~(\cref{sec:interventions}). {Importantly, our causal NF framework allows us to deal with mixed continuous-discrete data and partial knowledge on the causal graph, which is key for real-world applications.} Finally, we empirically validate our findings and show that causal NFs outperform competing methods also using a single DNN to approximate the causal data-generating process (\cref{sec:experiments}).